 - Localized — that is, in one specific area, as opposed to radiating pain

-- Sudden, built over time, acute, sharp or constant — constant pain is referred to as chronic pain, which is pain that has been present for at least 12 weeks or several months
+- Sudden, built over time, acute, sharp, or constant — constant pain is associated with chronic pain, which is pain that has been present for a longer time

-- Present only with certain movements or situations, such as pelvic pain during sex
+- Present only with specific movements or situations, such as pelvic pain during sex

 - Described as pelvic cramps

-In the event that the pain is acute and persistent, you should make an appointment to see your doctor right away.
+If the pain is acute and persistent, you should make an appointment to see the gynecologist, or your local ob-gyn doctor right away.

 What Causes Pelvic Pain?